 Underlying the Board's compensation philosophy and approach is the understanding that legal and regulatory mandates are considered a baseline for implementing any compensation plan or practice.
-Compensation administration in the K-12 public education sector operates within the following context:
+Compensation administration in the K-12 public education sector currently operates within the following context:

-- the Public Sector Employers Act, which establishes the legislative policy framework for exempt staff compensation administration in the public sector - the BCPSEA exempt staff compensation management plan (Policy 95-06, Compensation and Employment Standards for School District Employees Not Subject to a Collective Agreement), which is an approved compensation plan under the legislation, and - the Public Education Negotiating Framework Compensation Plan Exempt Staff (2006-2010).
+- the Public Sector Employers Act, which establishes the legislative policy framework for exempt staff compensation administration in the public sector - the BCPSEA exempt staff compensation management plan (Policy 95-06, Compensation and Employment Standards for School District Employees Not Subject to a Collective Agreement), which is an approved compensation plan under the Public Sector Employers Act. - Compensation mandates adopted by the Public Sector Employers' Council from time to time.
+Any adjustments to exempt staff compensation levels are considered within the context of the applicable compensation mandate.